 Underground warfare is not new.
 Since ancient and medieval times warfighters have often used subterranean passages, natural or man made, to gain access into enemy fortifications and escape siege.
-In modern times,warfare has been utilised primarily in guerrilla, enabling a weaker side to combat militarily superior opponent, taking advantage of s, caves and other infrastructures prepared in advance as part of an orderly military strategy.
+In modern times, underground warfare has been utilised primarily in guerrilla, enabling a weaker side to combat militarily superior opponent, taking advantage of tunnels, caves and other underground infrastructures prepared in advance as part of an orderly military strategy.

 This is the abstract.
 The full article is available exclusively to Defense-Update members

-Subterranean networks are also exploited by drug cartels infor narco-traficking into the USA.
+Subterranean networks are also exploited by drug cartels in Mexico for narco-traficking into the USA.
 A byproduct of this network is also a flood of illegal immigrants and transport of contraband into the USA.

 Tunnel networks stretch well beyond the Middle East, however.
-In southern Afghanistan, Taliban fighters have used them to hide weapons and to disappear after ambushing U.S. andi forces in North Waziristan (as seen in the video above).
-Along the US southern border with , tunnels have been used to smuggle narcotics and people into the United States.
+In southern Afghanistan, Taliban fighters have used them to hide weapons and to disappear after ambushing U.S. and Pakistani forces in North Waziristan (as seen in the video above).
+Along the US southern border with Mexico, tunnels have been used to smuggle narcotics and people into the United States.